Using the dryer incorrectly can lead to damaged clothes, shrinkage, color fading, melting, and even a broken dryer.

 Continue reading our article to find 10 extremely useful tips that you can implement today in order to do a better job drying your clothes.

-How to Use a Dryer
+How To Use A Dryer

 Before drying your clothes you must wash them.
 It sounds simple enough, but each piece of clothing has its own little things that you need to look out for.
-Click the guide that suits your needs best right now to make sure you don’t ruin your clothes.

 Also, if the task of cleaning and drying your clothes seems too daunting or time consuming you can instead take it to a local dry cleaner.
 These professional clothing cleaners will dry your clothes perfectly every time.
 Read more into how long a dry cleaner takes and how much does a dry cleaner cost.